Big Oil’s bid to woo ESG investors fails to impress

 As war in Ukraine sent fossil fuel prices soaring, ESG fund holdings in the sector increased.
 At the same time, a cost of living crisis in many parts of the world shifted the focus away from sustainable investment and back towards the most easily achieved shareholder returns.

-The proportion of U.S.-domiciled sustainable open-ended funds and exchange traded funds that owned oil and gas stocks hit 49 per cent in September, against 43 per cent three years earlier, Morningstar data show.
-Among conventional funds, the share with oil and gas holdings rose to 68 per cent from 45 per cent over the same period.
+The proportion of U.S.-domiciled sustainable open-ended funds and exchange traded funds that owned oil and gas stocks hit 49% in September, against 43% three years earlier, Morningstar data show.
+Among conventional funds, the share with oil and gas holdings rose to 68% from 45% over the same period.

 But as energy prices weaken, funds’ exposure to oil and gas is also shrinking.

-The average exposure to oil and gas stocks for the U.S.-domiciled funds hit 1.86 per cent in September, versus 2 per cent in late 2022, a faster rate of decline than for conventional funds, which had 5.3 per cent exposure in September, according to the data.
+The average exposure to oil and gas stocks for the U.S.-domiciled funds hit 1.86% in September, versus 2% in late 2022, a faster rate of decline than for conventional funds, which had 5.3% exposure in September, according to the data.

-Funds marketed as sustainable in the European Union saw average exposure to oil and gas fall to 2.43 per cent in September, from a peak of 3.33 per cent in late 2022, the data show.
+Funds marketed as sustainable in the European Union saw average exposure to oil and gas fall to 2.43% in September, from a peak of 3.33% in late 2022, the data show.

 Sustainability-minded investors have achieved little when trying to influence oil giants as stakeholders, U.S. billionaire environmentalist Tom Steyer told Reuters in Dubai.

-“A bunch of people have bought into Exxon to try and change it, and Exxon’s response was to spend [on buying a rival],” he said, referring to ExxonMobil’s $60-billion deal to acquire Pioneer Natural Resources.
+“A bunch of people have bought into Exxon to try and change it, and Exxon’s response was to spend [on buying a rival],” he said, referring to ExxonMobil’s (XOM-N) $60 billion deal to acquire Pioneer Natural Resources (PXD-N).

 “It’s very important to recognize how hard it is to change 100-year-old corporate cultures,” he said.